Interested in trying our FREE 7-day healthy diet plan? Click here and choose between our meat eaters, vegetarian or vegan meal plans.

 Chicken, spinach & bacon alfredo pasta bake

-This article was reviewed on 17 February 2021 by Kerry Torrens.
+This article was reviewed on 25 September 2023 by Registered Nutritionist, Kerry Torrens.

 Jo Lewin works as a community nutritionist and private consultant.
 She is a registered nutritionist (Public Health) registered with the UKVRN.
 Follow her on Twitter @nutri_jo.